perdjurner/blog/README.md

 # To Do

+- Force refresh when hash doesn't match (this is needed since you might go to a post that was just added and therefore isn't in your local cached copy).
 - Do routing using JS instead of reloading entire page.
 - Implement a search engine.
 - Fade in font when loaded to avoid FOUT.